michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-12-Jupyter-Lab-Customization.md

 ## Example

-Ideally, JupyerLab could be used to run mutiple languages and edit documents all together on one platform.
+Ideally, JupyerLab could be used to run multiple languages and edit documents all together on one platform.

-- An example of my JupyterLab after customization with different environments and extensions, I could use it to write R, Python, Matlab and though not listed in the page, C++, Julia, Rugby etc. And I can use my JupyterLab as a terminal, a diagram painter, a SQL interface to connect with different databases and file editors, a video player and a web browser.
+- An example of my JupyterLab after customization with different environments and extensions, I could use it to write R, Python, Matlab and though not listed in the page, C++, Julia, Rugby, etc. And I can use my JupyterLab as a terminal, a diagram painter, a SQL interface to connect with different databases and file editors, a video player and a web browser.

 ![](https://michaelmiaomiao.github.io/webfile/Jupyterlab.png)

+## Instructions